 If you obtain income as a Labuan entity from intellectual property, you need to be very careful.
 Maybe you are paying preferential 3% tax, but any negligence in fulfilling obligations may lead to the 24% tax rate in the following year assessment.
 If you are new to Labuan intellectual property taxation system, you can rely on the services of our experts at company formation in Labuan.
 They can provide you with comprehensive assistance regarding how to avoid extra taxation.
 You can also get information regarding withholding taxes in Labuan

 What is the taxation system like in Labuan?

 The taxation system applicable to Labuan companies is rather simple and it is differentiated according to the primary activities of the company.
 The list below contains the four types of companies and the taxation method applicable to each of them:

-Trading company: the investor will have to pay a 3% tax on the company’s income (which has to be verified under a local audit) or pay a flat tax of RM 20,000 (no audit required).
+Trading company: Labuan tax system imposes that an investor will have to pay a 3% tax on the company’s income (which has to be verified under a local audit) or pay a flat tax of RM 20,000 (no audit required);

-Investment Holding Company: no tax is applicable and it is not subject to audit requirements.
+Investment Holding Company: no tax is applicable and it is not subject to audit requirements under Labuan tax act;

-Dorman company: relevant tax documents need to be submitted but it is not subject to tax or auditing requirements.
+Dormant company: relevant tax documents need to be submitted, but it is not subject to tax or auditing requirements;

 Companies engaged in business with Malaysian residents: these are subject to a tax rate of 24% on the net profit.